eclipse-tractusx/portal-assets/developer/Technical Documentation/Architecture/Development Concept.md

 <br>

 ## Configurability
-Portal configuration is mainly possible via the appsetting files as well as the static data migration files.
+Portal configuration is mainly possible via the appsettings files as well as the static data migration files.